Atlanta Bankruptcy

 We guide clients through both Chapter 7 and Chapter 13 bankruptcy processes based on eligibility and objectives.
 Filing with the Northern District of Georgia Bankruptcy Court, we explain the benefits and challenges of each option, including how quickly debts might be discharged and which steps we take to protect your assets.
 If you have regular income and wish to keep your property while reorganizing debt, Chapter 13 may fit your needs.

 If your ability to pay is limited, Chapter 7 could provide a faster route to a fresh start.
 Our team walks you through every detail, so you never feel lost or pressured.
 Your first consultation with our team is informative and stress-free.
-We want you to leave knowing what choices could serve you best—and that you’re not alone on this journey.
+We want you to leave knowing what choices could serve you best—and that you are not alone on this journey.

-A Path to Financial Recovery & Stronger Credit
+A Path to Financial Recovery & Stronger Credit In Atlanta

 Clients often worry that bankruptcy means permanent financial damage.
 In reality, for many in Atlanta, it can be a powerful first step toward recovery.
 The Ballard Law Group does more than resolve your immediate debts.
 We remain committed to your financial health for the long term.